 if (ptr != NULL) // check to see that the memory could be allocated

 Memory allocations usually succeed, so neglecting this test and using the memory will usually work.
 That is why neglecting the null test will frequently go unnoticed.
-An attacker can intentionally create a situation where the memory allocation will fail leading to undefined behaviour{XE undefined behavior}.
+An attacker can intentionally create a situation where the memory allocation will fail leading to undefined behaviour. .

 6.13.2 Guidance to language users